 There are several ways to keep your immune system healthy during cold and flu seasons.
 Reduce your alcohol intake and exercise regularly.
 Try to reduce stress in your life.
 If you’re busy all the time, taking the time to slow down and giving yourself breaks can greatly improve your health.

 Not only should you give your immune system a boost, but you should also give your endocannabinoid system a boost.
 When these two systems work well together, your body will maintain proper homeostasis.
 Researchers are still trying to find ways that people can have a healthy ECS system.
-Living a healthy lifestyle and taking phytocannabinoids like CBD are just two of the ways you can do so.
+Living a healthy lifestyle and taking phytocannabinoids are just two of the ways you can do so.

 The way that the immune system works is that it recognizes the difference between alien cells and your body’s cells.
 It destroys anything that could harm you.
 The immune system works well in healthy individuals but can fail if it doesn’t recognize one of your naturals cells.